Floor Advisor Answers Questions About Carpet

 Should I paint before or after the carpet is installed?

 This age-old question has plagued home renovators for generations.
 At first, it may seem like the right answer is to paint the walls before laying down carpeting to avoid the possibility of spilling paint on the new floor.
-However, removing and replacing old carpet is messy work.
+However, removing and replacing the old carpet is messy work.
 Sawdust may go flying, and the carpet rolls might need to lean up against the wall.
 There’s also a possibility of scuffing the floorboards or nicking the walls.
 By waiting until after the carpet installation to paint the walls, you avoid needing extra touchups later.

 Why is my new carpet shedding?